deajan/pmOCR/README.md

     $ ./install.sh

 You will also need inotifywait (from inotify-tools package) and pdffonts (from poppler-utils package).
-If you are using tesseract OCR, you will also need ghostscript in order to be able to transform bitmap PDF documents to indexed PDFs.
+If you are using tesseract OCR, please install tesseract-osd and tesseract-[your language] (sometimes called tesseract-ocr-osd).
+You will also need ghostscript in order to be able to transform bitmap PDF documents to indexed PDFs.

 ## Batch mode